 Dairy hasn’t been a prominent part of China’s culinary history but tastes are changing as society gets wealthier.
 That included some of the new offerings at last week’s Mid-Autumn Festival.
 Traditional mooncake fillings with lotus and red bean paste were still on show.
-But some of the newer recipes were offering milk tea or yoghurt flavours too.
+But some of the newer recipes were offering milk tea or yogurt flavours too.

 WiC has written in the past about China’s increasing dairy consumption.
 Covid-19 seems to be accelerating that trend and even the nation’s traditional breakfasts could be set for a shake-up if one of the country’s most famous doctors gets his way.
 Zhang Wenhong, a respected infectious disease expert, has been telling parents to give their children milk and eggs rather than congee first thing in the morning (see WiC495).